Leonard J. Arrington: The Story of the Latter-day Saints

 During his time in the office, Arrington sponsored authors to write academic LDS Church histories.
-Among the best known works from this "New Mormon History" were two general Church histories, one aimed at LDS Church members, The Story of the Latter-day Saints, and one for interested outsiders, The Mormon Experience: A History of the Latter-day Saints.
+Among the best known works from this "New Mormon History" were two general church histories, one aimed at LDS Church members, The Story of the Latter-day Saints, and one for interested outsiders, The Mormon Experience: A History of the Latter-day Saints.
 Arrington also granted liberal access to church archival material to both Mormon and non-Mormon scholars.
 Arrington continued to professionalize the archives with the systematic cataloging started by Joseph Fielding Smith.
 This era is sometimes referred to as "Camelot" due to its open and idealistic ethos.
 The division's output was not subject to the LDS Church's Correlation Program.
 The Correlation Program edited officially published church materials, like instruction manuals and magazines, to ensure that they presented a consistent message that LDS Church authorities agreed on.
 Arrington, Bitton, Allen, and Maureen Beecher served as a reading committee for the division's writings in place of formal Correlation approval.
 Arrington wanted to avoid the Correlation Program, stating that "I do not think we could determine the truth of what had happened in history by having the Quorum of the Twelve vote on it."

 Mounting resistance

 The open and idealistic ethos did not last.
 The History Division's immediate supervisors, Joseph Anderson and G. Homer Durham, failed to defend the division.
-Spies within the department, under the instruction of Mark E. Petersen, compiled what they believed to be heretical statements and passed them along to the Twelve Apostles and ultimately the offender's bishop (local ecclesiastical authority).
-In a meeting with the First Presidency in 1973, LDS Church President Harold B. Lee rejected proposals for a student research award and for a Friends of the Church History organization.
+Employees within the department, under the instruction of Mark E. Petersen, compiled what they believed to be heretical statements and passed them along to the Twelve and ultimately the offender's bishop.
+In a 1973 meeting with the First Presidency, church president Harold B. Lee rejected proposals for a student research award and for a Friends of the Church History organization.
 Lee preferred that researchers clear sensitive archive research topics like polygamy with the First Presidency ahead of time.
 Staff historian D. Michael Quinn published an article in the LDS Church magazine, the Ensign, exploring the origins of the office of presiding bishop, and asserted that Edward Partridge was not the first incumbent.
 Although Quinn's research was correct, space in the Ensign did not permit a complete documentation of Quinn's research, and some readers felt the article insulted Partridge's memory.
 Apostle Spencer W. Kimball suggested that Arrington submit an apology to readers; Arrington sent a message to the publisher with his regrets that the article's format was unfortunate.